Booking and fees:

 - Two 1 hr sessions (i.e. roughly a half day visit): £650 – (£325 per session)

-- plus travel/accommodation expenses as required, from Bath, UK, at 45p per mile (HMRC guidance) for petrol, or equivalent public transport costs.
+- travel expenses as required, from Bath, UK, at 45p per mile (HMRC guidance) for petrol, or equivalent public transport costs.

 Fees for Teacher training/INSET/conference events: